smeikx/kitty-color-control/README.md

+# Current State

+**This does not work well.**

+**Have a look at my latest attempts of making this work more reliably and across platforms in the `osc` branch, [and join the discussion](https://github.com/smeikx/kitty-color-control/issues/2) if you really want this plugin to work or know how to improve it.**

+**Neovim does not make it easy to send OSC to the terminal (without crashing).
+I have currently abandoned all efforts in favour of just writing my own color scheme.
+But feel free to fork and/or discuss, I am curious if there is a good solution to this.**

+---

 # Kitty Color Control

 This simple plugin is made for usage in neovim’s TUI inside kitty; it does two things: